In a dream world, couples who want to divorce would be able to do so seamlessly

 the delay is or what’s taking so long for everything to be finalized.

-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, we know that contested divorce cases
+At Aruna P. Rodrigo, Family Law Attorney, we know that contested divorce cases

 can take months, even years to be completed.
 Our

-San Bernardino divorce lawyers want to stand by your side throughout the entire process so you know someone
+San Bernardino divorce Lawyer want to stand by your side throughout the entire process so you know someone

 is looking after your well-being and the best interests of your family.